What is a tithe?

 Second, the tithes required by the Israelites were a part of the Mosaic Law.
 When Jesus fulfilled the requirements of the Mosaic Law (Matt.
 5:17), the obligation to tithe was also abolished.
 What is more, when Jesus talked about tithing and offering sacrifices (Matt.
 5:23–24; 23:23; Luke 11:42), he did so before he started the New Covenant, which means it’s not binding today.

-Finally, the New Testament does not command Christians to tithe.
-When giving is referenced in the New Testament, Christians are commanded to give generously (2 Cor.
+Finally, the New Testament (NT) does not command Christians to tithe.
+When giving is referenced in the NT, followers of Christ are commanded to give generously (2 Cor.
 8–9)—not to give strict 10 percent.

 What does this mean for you?